ssthil/react-crud-app/README.md

 # CRUD app using React and Bootstrap 4

-This react app with webpack 4 and latest babel config.
-This is a very basic responsive carousel app using React.
+This CRUD app with webpack 4, bootstrap 4 and latest babel config.
+This is a very basic responsive CRUD app using React.

 ## Project description
-Used stacks are ```React + webpack 4 +  API(pixabay) + media query```
+Used stacks are ```React + webpack 4 +  Bootstrap 4``

 ### Step 1
 Make a new project

 ```
-mkdir react-responsive-carousel && cd $_ && yarn init -y
+mkdir react-crud-app && cd $_ && yarn init -y
 ```

 #### Setting Up React and Babel